Relationship AND HEATH Education (RHE)

 The way we relate to each other, the way we communicate with each other, and the way we treat each other as human beings and as members of Godʼs global family, lie at the very heart of our faith and form the very fabric of our society.
 RHE has the capacity to mould the childʼs understanding of life,to replace tension with tolerance, to replace friction with friendship, to replace ridicule with respect, and to bring true cohesion at home, at school, and within the community.

-In the academic year 2020/21, Relationships Education and Health Education will become statutory in all primary schools in England.
+In the Summer term of 2021, Relationships Education and Health Education will become statutory in all primary schools in England.
 This new subject will build on the non-statutory lessons we have previously taught in RSE (Relationship and Sex education)

 As a Catholic school, our mission is to support the spiritual, moral, social and cultural development of all of our pupils, rooted in the wisdom and teaching of the Church.
 The education of children in human sexuality is an important, precious and privileged responsibility.
 The Church teaches us that this is very much a partnership with parents, in which parents are the ‘first educators’ of their children on these matters; ultimately, you confer on us the right to co-educate your children with you.

 We have been researching various programmes that are available and have decided to adopt Life to the Full by Ten Ten Resources.
 Ten Ten is an award-winning Catholic educational organisation that is well-respected and very experienced in this field of work.

 Life to the Full has been approved by our bishop.
 Furthermore, Ten Ten have entered into a partnership with the Catholic Education Service and the Department for Education to provide training for teachers in Catholic schools on the subject of the new statutory curriculum.
 Therefore, we are confident that this programme is a very good fit for our school.